iSOLveIT/protege_owl/_sources/index.rst.txt

   employees must have a social security number.
 While such an axiom can be defined in OWL it will seldom work when we want it to because of the OWA.
-The OWA means that there may be a social security number out there somewhere in the Internet but that the system just hasn’t found it yet.
-While this is true, to validate the integrity of corporate data just saying “well it is out there somewhere” won’t do.
-To validate data integrity we need to be able to fire off warnings when required data isn’t there so we need to use the Closed World Assumption (CWA).
+The OWA means that there may be a social security number out there somewhere in the Internet but that the system just hasn't found it yet.
+While this is true, to validate the integrity of corporate data just saying “well it is out there somewhere” won't do.
+To validate data integrity we need to be able to fire off warnings when required data isn't there so we need to use the Closed World Assumption (CWA).

 Monotonic reasoning is a byproduct of the fact that OWL and SWRL are